LiloDriver: A Lifelong Learning Framework for Closed-loop Motion Planning in Long-tail Autonomous Driving Scenarios: Methodology

 \subsection{Reasoning and Execution Module}

 The Reasoning module receives scene features and prompts from the Perception module.
-LiloDriver first applies a promptor to embed scene features into text, which are then fed into the LLM.
-Guided by chain-of-thought, the LLM comprehends the driving scenario and determines appropriate driving behaviors based on these embeddings and few-shots from memory.
+LiloDriver first uses a prompt generator to convert scene features into textual prompts, which is then fed into the LLM.
+Guided by a chain-of-thought approach, the LLM interprets the driving scenario using these embeddings along with few-shot examples from the memory, determines the appropriate driving behavior.

 \textbf{Text Description} To improve scenario comprehension and leverage the inherent common-sense reasoning of LLMs, we enrich the context with a system prompt, motion description, and a chain of thought.
 The system prompt provides a clear summary of the closed-loop driving task and outlines the inputs and outputs for the task.
 The LLM is guided through a chain of thought, breaking down the task and reasoning step-by-step.
 The motion description captures the dynamics of the ego vehicle and other agents in the environment.
 LiloDriver leverages this descriptor to construct a natural language prompt based on the scene features, which the LLM then uses to infer and generate appropriate driving behaviors for different traffic conditions.